 Följ de offentliga tjänstemännen i staden Pawnee, Indiana när de bedriver diverse projekt för att göra sin stad till en bättre plats - ständigt ledda av Leslie Knope, den mest plikttrogna och positivt ambitiösa tjänsteperson som ett stadshuskontor skådat.

 The Parks gang completes one last task together, before saying goodbye to Pawnee.

-The fourth season of Parks and Recreation originally aired in the United States on the NBC television network, and began on September 22, 2011.
 As with past seasons, it focused on Leslie Knope and her staff at the parks and recreation department of the fictional Indiana town of Pawnee.
 However, this season featured an overarching story arc, beginning in the first episode and culminating in the finale, where Leslie ran for the city council of Pawnee.

 The third season consisted of several major story arcs, including a complete shutdown of the Pawnee government for budgetary reasons, inspired by the real-life global financial crisis.
 Other storylines included the parks department's organization of a harvest festival, a romance between Leslie and Ben, and the dating and eventual marriage of Andy Dwyer and April Ludgate.

 Amy Poehler stars as Leslie Knope, a mid-level bureaucrat in the Parks and Recreation Department of Pawnee, Indiana.
 In an attempt to beautify her town — and advance her career — Leslie takes on defensive bureaucrats, cranky neighbors, real estate developers, and single-issue fanatics whose weapons are lawsuits, the jumble of city codes, and the very democratic process that Leslie loves so much.